aalykiot/dune/docs/the-stream-guide.md

-# Dune - The Stream Interface
+# Dune - The Stream Guide

 Hi again! 🖖 You've discovered the technical overview detailing how Dune incorporates the concept of streams.
 This README is crafted to help you understand how streams operate in Dune, along with the reasoning behind specific technical choices.